Accepting applications for Cohort 20!

-The priority application deadline of January 31, 2019 (Rolling Admissions Deadline April 30, 2019) is recommended to ensure thorough review, consideration, and notification of acceptance status no later than March 15th.
+We are taking applications through May 15, 2020.
+Our rolling admissions deadline is meant to ensure thorough review, consideration, and notification of acceptance status no later than May 30th.
 Applications received through April are considered with rolling acceptance notifications as additional teaching positions become available.
 PLACEments are contingent upon availability.

 There are two applications required for LMU/PLACE Corps: